-The cost of a specially trained animal to help a person who:
+The cost of a specially trained animal to assist in coping with an impairment for a person who is in any of the following situations.
+The person:

-- is blind; - is profoundly deaf; - has a severe and prolonged physical impairment that markedly restricts the use of their arms or legs; - is severely affected by autism or epilepsy; or - has severe diabetes (for expenses incurred after 2013).
+- is blind - is profoundly deaf - has a severe and prolonged physical impairment that markedly restricts the use of their arms or legs - is severely affected by autism or epilepsy - has severe diabetes (for expenses incurred after 2013) - has a severe mental impairment (for expenses incurred after 2017).
+The animal must be specially trained to perform specific tasks that assist the person in coping with the impairment.
+An animal that only provides emotional support is not considered to be specially trained for a specific task